Shubham0315/dockerCompose/InterviewQue/README.md

 Explain Docker compose with its features
 -
 - Docker compose is a tool that helps you define and manage multi-container docker apps.
-Instead of running multiple docker run commands we can use single docker-compose.yml file to define networks, services and columes in a structured way
+Instead of running multiple docker run commands we can use single docker-compose.yml file to define networks, services and volumes in a structured way
 - Why use Compose?
   - Simplifies multi container app deployment
   - Provides single config file for managing containers